Pyramid Ant

 What is Pyramid Ant?

 Pyramid ants (Dorymyrmex spp.) are small, fast-moving ants commonly found in dry, sandy soils across South Florida.
-They get their name from the distinct cone-shaped projection on their thorax, which sets them apart from other ant species.
-These ants belong to the Dolichoderinae subfamily, characterized by a single “hump” between the thorax and abdomen and the absence of a stinger.
-Pyramid ants are typically light red, yellowish, or dark brown, depending on the species.
-They build cone-shaped mounds with a central entrance and are often seen foraging for live or dead insects and honeydew from aphids.
+They get their name from the distinct cone-shaped projection on their thorax, which helps distinguish them from other ant species.
+These ants belong to the Dolichoderinae subfamily, identified by a single hump between the thorax and abdomen and the absence of a stinger.
+Color varies by species and may appear light red, yellowish, or dark brown.
+Pyramid ants build cone-shaped, volcano-like mounds with a central entrance and are often seen foraging for insects and honeydew from aphids.

 What Do Pyramid Ants Look Like?